ouija98/xpc-mw5-2023-ShopsterAPI/README.md

 1. Clone the repository to your local machine.
 2. Edit your appsettings.json connection string to database.
 3. Open a terminal or command prompt in the project directory and run the following command to install the required dependencies: `dotnet build`
-4. Run the following command to create and migrate the database: `dotnet ef database update`
+4. Enter directory of Shopster.API and run the following command to create and migrate the database: `dotnet ef database update`
 5. Finally, run the following command to start the application: `dotnet run`
 ## Endpoints